christian-m/number-converter/README.md

 ## Motivation

-* Getting back into Java after some years of using Kotlin
+* Getting back into Java after some years of using Kotlin (a Kotlin implementation can be found [here](https://github.com/christian-m/number-converter-kt))
 * Getting more practice with Maven again, because I haven't used it for a long time
 * Using Spring WebFlux that I never used before, just out of curiosity, how it would behave compared to Spring Web MVC (wouldn't do that in a productive project though ;-))